Dr Dickinson is a rhinoplasty surgeon in Newport Beach, California.

 My friend had an airway surgery and they needed to take cartilage from somewhere else on his body.
 Will this need to be done in my nose job?

 In some cases, if a person does not have adequate septal cartilage, cartilage from other parts of the body may be used, such as the ear.
-In complex secondary rhinoplasty operations, a rib graft may be used as a source of cartilage.
+In complex revision rhinoplasty operations, a rib graft may be used as a source of cartilage.

-Reconstructive or Secondary Rhinoplasty Procedures Can Correct:
+Reconstructive or Revision Rhinoplasty Procedures Can Correct:

 - Nose size, in relation to the other facial structures